geraldotech/DevMap/NodeJS/template_EJS/README.md

 # How use EJS template

+> EJS by default looks into 'Views' folder

 - install express
 - install express-ejs
 - criar a pasta views mkdir `views`

 ## code js in html, ejs

 ```js
 <%= your code %>
 ```